MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

 }
 ```

-Congratulations at this point you should have your project up and running with our XboxLiveSDK!
+Congratulations at this point your project is setup to start utilizing our XboxLive API!

 <!--===================================================-->
 ## Next step